Dini and Schauder estimates for nonlocal fully nonlinear parabolic equations with drifts: Linear parabolic equations with measurable coefficient in

 Therefore, it is sufficient to bound $\hat{u}$.
 In the rest of the proof, we estimate the solution to \eqref{eq 2.221-2} and abuse the notation to use $u$ instead of $\hat{u}$ for simplicity.
 By scaling, translation and covering arguments, we also assume $u$ satisfies the equation in $Q_2$.

 The proof is similar to the case $\sigma \in(1,2)$ and we indeed proceed as in the previous case.
-Take $p_0$ to be the first-order Taylor's expansion of $u^{(2^{-k})}$ in $x$ at $(t,0)$, where $u^{(2^{-k})}$ is the mollification of $u$ in the $x$-variable only as in Case 2.
+Let $p_0$ and $u^{(2^{-k})}$ be as in Case 2.
 We also assume that the solution $v$ to the following equation

 exists without carrying out another approximation argument.
 By Proposition \ref{prop3.1-linear} with $\sigma= 1$ and Lemma \ref{lem2.7} in \cite{DZ162},